-Our partial confirmation of the conjectures provides, for example, a proof of \cite[Conjecture 1]{KS} and \cite[Conjecture 6.2]{GW} at least for K3 surfaces, when applied to one parameter maximally degenerating family.
-In this case, the obtained Gromov-Hausdorff limits are metrized spheres $S^{2}$, studied in \cite{GW,KS}, which have natural integral affine structures with singularities and are often regarded as tropical analogue of K3 surfaces.
+Our results for K3 surfaces provide, for example, a proof of \cite[Conjecture 1]{KS} and \cite[Conjecture 6.2]{GW} for K3 surfaces, which ask the limits of their one parameter maximally degenerating family.
+In this case, the obtained Gromov-Hausdorff limits are metrized spheres $S^{2}$, appeared and studied in \cite{GW,KS}, which have natural integral affine structures with singularities and are often regarded as tropical analog of K3 surfaces.
 We also identify such limits along one parameter holomorphic families from the monodromy information.
 We also prove analogous results for (not necessarily algebraic) K\"ahler K3 surfaces.

-Trying to prove our conjectures for higher dimensional hyperK\"ahler manifolds, in this paper, we solve the non-collapsing part and make certain progress on algebro-geometric preparations for the collapsing part.
-More precise form of the former part states that, for a fixed deformation class of polarized irreducible symplectic manifolds, the set of all $\mathbb{Q}$-Gorenstein degenerations as symplectic varieties with ample \textit{$\Q$-line bundles} are bounded, and further the corresponding partial compactification of the moduli space becomes an orthogonal locally symmetric variety as in K3 surfaces case.
+Trying to prove our conjectures for higher dimensional hyperK\"ahler manifolds, this monograph at least establishes the non-collapsing part of the moduli and make certain progress on algebro-geometric preparations for the collapsing part.
+More precise statement of the former progress states that, for a fixed deformation class of polarized irreducible symplectic manifolds, the set of all $\mathbb{Q}$-Gorenstein degenerations as polarized symplectic varieties with ample \textit{$\Q$-line bundles} are bounded, and further that the corresponding partial compactification of the moduli space becomes an orthogonal locally symmetric variety as in K3 surfaces case.
 Finally, we discuss possible extension of our collapsing picture for general Ricci-flat K\"ahler metrics of $K$-trivial varieties.

-Since the first author presented the main conjecture \ref{K3.Main.Conjecture} at Oxford in the Clay conference ``Algebraic geometry --- new and old---" in September 2016 (resp., Conjecture \ref{K3.Main.Conjecture2} in the Mirror symmetry international conference at Kyoto university in December 2016), we have talked and discussed on the topic at Singapore, Levico Terme, Ann Arbor, Shanghai, Xiamen and various cities in Japan.
-We thank the organizers and the hosts for making such enjoyable chances which encouraged us.

-We also would like to thank our colleagues and friends, who have given helpful comments during our project; Yuki Arano, Kenji Hashimoto, Shouhei Honda, Hiroshi Iritani, Tetsushi Ito, Chen Jiang, Ryoichi Kobayashi, Teruhisa Koshikawa, Radu Laza, Daisuke Matsushita, Giovanni Mongardi, Yosuke Morita, Shigeru Mukai, Hiraku Nakajima, Yoshinori Namikawa, Yuichi Nohara, Bernd Siebert, Song Sun, Cristiano Spotti, Kazushi Ueda, Ken-Ichi Yoshikawa.
-After our announcement paper \cite{OO}, we could also have some fruitful discussions with Lorenzo Foscolo, Song Sun, David Morrison, Jeff A. Viaclovsky in June 2018, which provided more evidences to Conjecture \ref{K3.Main.Conjecture2} through their works \cite{Fos}, \cite{HSVZ}, \cite{Morr} (see remarks after that).
-Mattias Jonsson and Valentino Tosatti gave us helpful comments on the draft before submission.
-We would like to greatly appreciate all of them as well.

 In the text, we often review some basic prerequisites to make the documents relatively self-contained.